FY 2015

 University Consortium Kyoto Kyoto Skills Training Course Kyoto Studies Course Pamphlet [Click here for details]

-Lecturer: Mr. Kanekatsu Inokuma (Professor Emeritus, Kyoto Tachibana University, President of the Aoi Festival Procession Preservation Association)
+Lecturer: Mr. Kanekatsu Inokuma (Professor Emeritus, Kyoto Tachibana University, Chairman of the Aoi Festival Procession Preservation Society)

-In spring, the three major festivals in Kyoto begin with the Aoi Festival.
-It is said that it began when a messenger of Emperor Kammu, who moved the capital to Yamashiro Province, reported to the god of Kamo, and noble women fought for the place of the ox cart to see the appearance of the imperial envoy of the prince decided every year.
-It is a feature that appears in aristocratic diaries and dynastic literature.
-In the past, there was a ceremony in the imperial court to greet the emperor in the imperial court, and a ceremony for the head of the street and the head of the company as they walked through the city, but the imperial ceremony was canceled.
-Explore the charm of the only festival where you can still see the customs of the dynasty for more than a thousand years.
+In spring, Kyoto’s three major festivals begin with the Aoi Festival.
+It is said to have begun when a messenger of Emperor Kammu, who had moved the capital to Yamashiro Province, reported to the god of Kamo, and noble women fought for a place in the ox cart in order to see the royal prince’s envoy, which was decided every year.
+It is a tradition that appears in the diaries of aristocrats and dynastic literature.
+In the past, there was a ceremony to greet the emperor in the palace, and a ceremony to go through the city and to head the company, but the ceremony was canceled.
+We will explore the charm of the festival, which is still the only one that has seen the customs of the dynasty in dynamics for more than a thousand years.

 2nd May 9 (Sat) “Aoi Festival ~ Heian Dynasty Ya”

-Lecturer: Mr. Naoto Araki (Kamo Goso Shrine (Shimogamo Shrine) Miyaji)
+Lecturer: Mr. Naoto Araki (Shrine Priest, Kamo Goso Shrine (Shimogamo Shrine))

-The Kamo Festival, which is held on May 15, is also called the "Aoi Festival" because it adorns the costumes and ritual utensils.
-It dates back to the Asuka period, more than 1,400 years ago.
-It originated in the 5th year of Emperor Kinmei (544) to pray for the fertility of the country and the safety of the people, and has been passed down to this day as one of the three major imperial festivals of Japan.
-In this lecture, in addition to the history and culture of the Aoi Festival, we will explain the importance and significance of inheriting traditional festivals.
+The Kamo Festival, which takes place on May 15, is also called the “Aoi Festival” because of the decoration of Aoi on costumes and altars.
+Its beginnings date back to the Asuka period, more than 1400 years ago.
+It originated as a festival held in the 5th year of Emperor Kinmei (544) to pray for the fertility of the country and the safety of the people, and has been passed down to this day as one of the three major imperial festivals in Japan.
+In this course, we will explain the history and culture of the Aoi Festival, as well as the importance and significance of passing on the tradition of the festival.

-3rd May 30 (Sat) "Gion Festival of the Warring States Period"
+3rd May 30 (Sat) “Gion Festival in the Warring States Period”

 Lecturer: Masayoshi Kawachi (Professor, Faculty of Letters, Nara University)

-The prototype of the Gion Festival currently held in Kyoto dates back to the Sengoku period.
-Then, what was the Gion Festival like during the Warring States period?
+The prototype of the Gion Festival, which is currently held in Kyoto, dates back to the Sengoku period.
+So, what was the Gion Festival like during the Warring States period?
 Here, I would like to explore the history of the Warring States period based on historical documents written by people who lived at that time.
-In addition, there are pictorial historical materials such as the Rakuchu Rakugai map depicting the state of the Gion Festival, so I will think about them while looking at them.
-I would also like to take a look at the two festivals of the Mikoshi Crossing and the Yamahoko Tour.
+In addition, there are also historical materials such as the Rakuchu-Rakugai map depicting the Gion Festival, so I will think about them while looking at them.
+I would also like to take a look at the two festivals of the shrine and the pilgrimage.

 Lecturer: Masako Yoshida (Professor, Faculty of Fine Arts, Kyoto City University of Arts)

-The mountain hoko of the Gion Festival is filled with dyed textiles collected from all over the world.
-Among these dyed textile products, representative works are explained in an easy-to-understand manner.
-This time, we will introduce 16th-century European tapestries that remain on Koiyama, etc., carpets made in Persia, India, and Turkey of the 16~19th centuries that remain in longsword hoko, etc., and Chinese dragon pagods of the 16th ~ 19th centuries that remain on Mt.
-Kuroshi.
-Take this course to participate in the Gion Festival, and this year please enjoy the Gion Festival from a different perspective than before.
+At the Gion Festival, the mountain bowl is filled with dyeing and textiles from all over the world.
+Among these dyed textiles, we will explain the representative works in an easy-to-understand manner.
+This time, we will introduce 16th-century European tapestries that remain in Koi Mountain, 16th~19th century Persian, Indian, and Turkish carpets that remain in long swords, and 16~19th century Chinese long-tailed tapestries that remain in Kuroshu Mountain.
+Take this course, go out to the Gion Festival, and enjoy the Gion Festival from a different perspective this year.

-* There was an error in the schedule of the fourth session.
-To be precise, it is Saturday the 6th.
+* There was an error in the schedule of the 4th session.
+The correct date is Saturday the 6th.
 We sincerely apologize.

 Lecturer: Tomoo Kawashima (Professor, Faculty of Contemporary Home Economics, Kyoto Kacho University)

-Registered as a UNESCO Intangible Cultural Heritage, the "Kyoto Gion Festival Yamahoko Event".
-Currently, as many as 33 mountain hoko are patrolling the Gion Festival, and it is one of the largest events crowded with tourists.
-In fiscal 2014, along with the revival of the Go-Matsuri, the revival and pilgrimage of Ofunahoko became a major topic.
-In this lecture, we will invite Mr. Shigeo Tanaka, who was involved in the restoration of mountain hoko as a palace carpenter, and Professor Kawashima, an architectural historian, will teach the key points of mountain hoko observation by asking about the history of Ofunahoko's reconstruction and the characteristics of mountain hoko.
+Registered as a UNESCO Intangible Cultural Heritage, the “Kyoto Gion Festival’s Yamaboko Event”.
+At the Gion Festival, as many as 33 mountain bowls are currently paraded, and it is one of the largest events crowded with tourists.
+In fiscal 2014, along with the revival of the “After-Festival,” the revival and parade of Ofunahoko became a major topic.
+In this lecture, we will invite Mr. Shigeo Tanaka, who was involved in the restoration of the Yamaboko as a palace carpenter, and Professor Kawashima, an architectural historian, will teach us the key points of observing the Yamaboko by asking about the history of the reconstruction of the Ofunabo and the characteristics of the Yamabo.

-Lecturer: Mr. Tadayoshi Murakami (Chief of the Arts and Crafts and Folk Cultural Properties Section, Cultural Properties Protection Division, Kyoto City)
+Lecturer: Mr. Tadaki Murakami (Director, Arts and Crafts and Folk Cultural Properties Section, Cultural Properties Protection Division, Kyoto City)

-Various Bon festivals have been handed down throughout Kyoto.
-As a custom of welcoming ancestors held in each house and events held in each community, Bon Odori and pine raising events are handed down in the surrounding villages.
-Among them, the fires of the Five Mountains are a special event in terms of their scale and the culture of appreciating them throughout the town.
-In this course, I would like to think about what Bon events are through the Bon festivals held in each unit, including the house, the community, and the entire city.
+Various Bon events have been handed down throughout the city of Kyoto.
+As an event held in each family and community, Bon Odori and Matsu-raising events have been handed down in the surrounding villages.
+Among them, the Sending of the Five Mountains is a special event in terms of its scale and the culture of appreciating it throughout the city.
+In this course, I would like to think about what Bon events are through Bon events in each unit, such as a house, a community, and an entire city.

 7th August 8 (Sat) “Atago Faith and Fire Festival ~ Life and Faith”